ats-tandjoeng7/Cryptocurrencies/README.md

 ### Encoding Categorical Columns

-We used Pandas `get_dummies()` for encoding the categorical columns, which contained string values, and then standardized and scaled the data by using the StandardScaler method.
-Data were rescaled to a mean of 0 and standard deviation of 1 by the StandardScaler method.
+We adopted Pandas `get_dummies()` method for encoding the categorical columns containing string values into binary features (similar to One-hot encoding method) and the StandardScaler method for standardizing and scaling the data as illustrated in the following code snippet.
+Our feature data were mostly scaled to a mean near zero and unit variance by the StandardScaler method.

 ```
 # Use get_dummies() to create variables for text features.